Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-04-anchorhandling.md

 You can use smoothcroll library or something with the code like above.

-This feature is available within url routing too.
+This feature is available within URL routing too.

 {% highlight javascript %}
 $.LazyJaxDavis(function(router){